axieinfinity/ronin-documentation/docs/node-operators/mainnet/non-validator.md

 ---
-description: Run a non-validator node on the mainnet.
+description: Install a non-validator node using Docker.
 ---

 # Run a non-validator node